Abstracts can be submitted via the online Abstract Submission Platform only. Abstracts sent by email will not be accepted.

 Clinical Cases submitted through the Call for Abstracts will not be validated and automatically removed from the selection process.
 If you wish to submit a case - Please refer to the dedicated Call for Clinical Cases -

-If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in draft status.
-You will then be able to review it and submit it at a later time (but only before the deadline).
+Draft Status: If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
+You will then be able to review it and submit it later before the deadline.

 NB: Abstracts that are in draft status after the deadline cannot be processed and therefore will not be considered for selection.

 Once submitted, it is not possible to make any corrections to the abstract content or information (such as authors list and details, topic, conclusion(s) etc...).
 The ESC is not authorised to make changes to a submission.
 In order to correct your abstract, you must withdraw it and submit a new version prior to the deadline (See below for withdrawal procedure).
 Note that, such replacement of your abstract is not possible after the deadline.
 In the case of errors in your abstract discovered after the deadline, you may indicate the correction on your presentation.
 However, changes will not be included in the publications.

 If accepted, your abstract will be published as submitted.

 Withdrawal: If you want to withdraw an abstract already submitted, please notify us as quickly as possible at email@example.com stating the title and number of the abstract to be withdrawn.

 Withdrawals are still accepted after the submission deadline.

 Step 1: Abstract Information